rhherrera/swapi/README.md

 # swapi
 swapi app and api.

-TO RUN THIS APP YOU NEED TO HAVE INSTALLED PIPENV AND NPM.
+TO RUN THIS APP YOU NEED TO INSTALL PIPENV AND NPM.

 1. Clone the repository to a local folder.
 2. On a terminal, go to that local folder.